Faculty, Associate Professor of the Practice, Voice

 BMus, Moody Bible Institute

-As a soloist, Lancaster has been described as “a fine storyteller” (American Record Guide), “varied in tone and alive to feeling” (Fanfare Magazine), baritone Stephen Lancaster engages audiences through diverse repertoire in concert, recital, and opera.
-Winner and Audience Favorite in the Nico Castel International Master Singer Competition and winner of The American Prize for men in art song and oratorio, he has been featured in venues around the world, including Carnegie Hall, Chicago Cultural Center, Chiang-Kai Shek Memorial Hall, Centro Cultural de Belém, Petit Palau de la Música Catalana, and Vatroslav Lisinski Concert Hall.
+As a soloist, Lancaster has been described as “a fine storyteller” (American Record Guide), “varied in tone and alive to feeling” (Fanfare Magazine).
+Winner of the Nico Castel International Master Singer Competition and The American Prize in art song and oratorio, he has been featured as a soloist in venues around the world, including Carnegie Hall, Chicago Cultural Center, Chiang-Kai Shek Memorial Hall, and Centro Cultural de Belém.

-Recent performances include recitals for Gstaad New Year Music Festival, Musique dans le Grésivaudan, and Festival de Musique d’Uzerche; Le bal masqué and Pulcinella with the South Bend Symphony Chamber Orchestra.
-A passionate recitalist, Lancaster has performed programs in New York, Paris, and Frankfurt and for Eure-et-Loire Festival, Atlantic Music Festival, and Brooklyn Art Song Society.
+Chamber performances include recitals for Gstaad New Year Music Festival, Musique dans le Grésivaudan, Festival de Musique d’Uzerche, and Les Grandes Heures de Saint-Emilion.
+A passionate recitalist, Lancaster has performed programs in New York, Paris, and Berlin and for the Eure-et-Loire Festival, and Brooklyn Art Song Society.
 He has recorded an album of French art songs with pianist Martin Katz, Le Menu des Mélodies (Centaur) as well as Dichterliebe & Liederkreis, Op.
 39 with fortepianist Laure Colladant (Blue Griffin).
 His recital on the Dame Myra Hess Memorial Concert Series was broadcast live by WFMT Chicago.

-Concert credits include the Fauré & Duruflé Requiems at Carnegie Hall presented by Distinguished Concerts International New York (DCINY); Symphony no. 9 with the South Bend Symphony; Carmina Burana with Lisbon Summer Fest, Warren Symphony, and Oakland Symphony Orchestra at the Max M. Fisher Music Center; Five Mystical Songs with UMS Choral Union at Hill Auditorium; Ein Deutsches Requiem with Chorosynthesis in Seattle and with Chicago Bar Association Symphony Orchestra; The Bells and Belshazzar’s Feast with Holland Symphony.
-He has appeared as soloist in a wide range of repertoire, including An American Requiem, Kindertotenlieder, In Terra Pax, Dona Nobis Pacem, and various works by Bach, Handel, Haydn, Mozart, and Beethoven.
+Concert credits include the Fauré & Duruflé Requiems at Carnegie Hall presented by Distinguished Concerts International New York; Le bal masqué with the South Bend Symphony; Carmina Burana with Lisbon Summer Fest; Five Mystical Songs with UMS Choral Union at Hill Auditorium; Ein Deutsches Requiem at St. Mark’s Cathedral in Seattle; The Bells and Belshazzar’s Feast with Holland Symphony.
+He has performed a wide range of repertoire, including An American Requiem, Kindertotenlieder, In Terra Pax, Dona Nobis Pacem, and concert works by Bach, Handel, Haydn, Mozart, and Beethoven.